 - The U.S. National Debt Clock

-Take 15 minutes to answer the following questions on the handout provided:
+Take 15 minutes to answer the following questions:

-(Note: example answers follow each question below based upon the WebQuest "Searching for China")
+(Note: example answers follow each question below based upon the WebQuest The Tuskegee Tragedy)

 - What would be a broad topic of study or content area you could use this link with?
-(Tip: think about main units in the courses offered in your district's curriculum.)
+(Tip: think about main units in the courses offered in your school's curriculum.)

-Social Studies (modern China) or Language Arts (Controversial Issue essay) are two examples.
+Social Studies (20th Century History, Black History) or English Language Arts (Controversial Issue essay) are two examples.

 - What would be a good overall Task or Big Quest(tion) you could pose students relating to the general topic?